The original publishing date of today’s article was back on June 23, 2016.

 Perform 3 sets of 4 to 8 reps of this exercise on your bodyweight strength training session.

 The standard push up is a tremendous strength movement.
-However, if you’re looking to challenge yourself to build lean muscle mass and function without the need of many other training implements then you can apply these push ups to your arsenal.
+However, if you’re ready to challenge yourself to build lean muscle mass without the need of many other training implements then you can apply these push ups.

 What kind of push up variations are you including in your arsenal of strength drills?